 - 3 and 1/2 cups to 3 and 3/4 cups all purpose flour

 - Combine yeast and warm water in a large bowl.
 Sprinkle about a teaspoon of the sugar.
 Let this stand for 5 minutes or until mixture is foamy.
-In a microwave-safe bowl, combine butter, 1 cup coconut milk, sugar, and salt.
-Microwave until the butter melts but the temperature does not exceed 110 F.
+Add the coconut milk, melted butter, egg, the remaining sugar, milk powder and salt.
+Stir everything using a wooden spoon.

-Whisk in the egg and powdered milk to the mixture and stir to combine.
-Add the resulting mixture to the bowl with the yeast.
-Use a wooden spoon to mix the ingredients.
-Add 3 and 1/2 cups of flour and continue mixing until incorporated.
+- Gradually add 3 and 1/2 cups of flour and continue mixing until incorporated.
 Add just enough of the remaining flour until a soft, shaggy dough that gathers in the center is formed.

 - Turn dough onto a lightly floured surface and knead for 10-12 minutes.
 The dough should be smooth and elastic.
 Place it in a bowl, cover and let rise for 1 hour, until the size is doubled.

 - Punch the dough down.
 Divide into 12 equal pieces.
 Shape each piece into a ball and arrange in a 9x 13-inch pan that is lightly greased or lined with parchment paper.
 Let the rolls rise for 45 minutes, covered with a kitchen towel or plastic wrap.

-Preheat oven to 350 F. Brush the tops of the rolls with remaining coconut milk and pour what remains into the pan.
-Only a pour a considerable amount so it does not overflow or spill.
+- Preheat oven to 350 F. Brush the tops of the rolls with coconut milk and stir in the powdered sugar to the remaining coconut milk.
+Pour thesugar-coconut milk mixture to the pan , tilting the pan so that the liquid gets evenly distributed.
 Bake for 22-25 minutes or until golden.
 Serve warm.